szekany/academic-kickstart/content/publication/wcae_2021/index.md

 ---
-title: "An example conference paper"
+title: "Teaching Out-of-Order Processor Design with the RISC-V ISA"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Stephen A. Zekany
+- "Stephen A. Zekany"
-- Jielan Tan
+- "Jielun Tan"
-- Ronald G. Dreslinski
+- "James A. Connolly"
-- Robert Ford
+- "Ronald G. Dreslinski"

 # Author notes (optional)
 author_notes: